ashvardanian/MongooseMiner/README.md

 ![Preview](https://github.com/ashvardanian/ashvardanian/blob/master/repositories/MongooseMiner.jpg?raw=true)

-A search system to push LLM-based code generation beyond average human-level performance, as most humans:
+MongooseMiner is a search system that pushes LLM-based code generation beyond average human performance.
+Most LLMs for code generation write code like humans:

-- use the most popular packages, rather than the most appropriate & performant ones,
+- They use the most common packages rather than the most appropriate and powerful ones,
-- use the most common functions, rather than the most appropriate & performant ones,
+- They use the most common functions instead of the most appropriate and powerful ones,
-- don't remember all available function arguments and perform many operations, where one is enough.
+- They do not memorize all available function arguments and perform many operations where one is sufficient.
+This is because LLMs learn from the average developer's code, while MongooseMiner learns from the experts who wrote the libraries and documentation.

-LLMs learning from human code inherit same problems, while MongooseMiner can provide a solution.
-It mines doc-strings for all the most common PyPi projects fetches them on-demand to guide the LLM auto-completions.
+By evaluating the documentation strings of the most common PyPI projects and retrieving them as needed to guide LLM autocompletion, MongooseMiner can deliver the most appropriate and performant code.

 ## Dataset